Christian Freeling

-Christian Freeling (born 1 February 1947, in Enschede, Netherlands) is a Dutch game designer and inventor of abstract strategy games, notably Dameo, Grand Chess, Havannah, and Hexdame.
+Christian Freeling (1 February 1947 – 19 May 2026) was a Dutch game designer and inventor of abstract strategy games, notably Dameo, Grand Chess, Havannah, and Hexdame.

 Freeling's designs cover a range of game types.
 Several of his games are endeavors to improve on established games that he concluded are flawed or limited in some way, while some introduce familiar game mechanics into uncommon settings.
-He also regularly translates rules for orthogonal board games to the hexagonal grid, resulting in new versions with altered properties – usually enhanced strategy and tactics options, and fewer draws.
+He also regularly translated rules for orthogonal board games to the hexagonal grid, resulting in new versions with altered properties – usually enhanced strategy and tactics options, and fewer draws.

-Christian's games often embody a desire to get to the heart of the concepts used in abstract games.
-This is most clearly displayed by his minimalist chess variant, Chad, and his version of column checkers, Emergo.
+Among all his games, Freeling considered Dameo, Emergo, Grand Chess, Storisende, Sygo, and Symple to be his most important, with Emergo as his personal favourite.
+In Abstract Games (2002), Kerry Handscomb described Freeling's games as "often embody[ing] a desire to get to the heart of the concepts used in abstract games [...] most clearly displayed by his minimalist chess variant, Chad, and his version of column checkers, Emergo".